Tangle structure trees: Irreducible and efficient tangle structure trees

 \begin{lemma} Let $\vS$ be a separation system, and let~$\F$ be any set.
-Let $(T,r,\beta)$ be an $\F$-tangle structure tree of~$\vS$, and let $v$ be a node of~$T$.
-Then $v$ has a child~$w$ such that $(T,r,\beta)_{w\to v}$ is an $\F$-tangle structure tree of $\vS$ if and only if $v$ is not necessary in~$T\!$.\looseness=-1 \end{lemma}
+Let $(T,r,\beta)$ be a tangle structure tree of~$\vS$, and let $v$ be a node of~$T$.
+Then $v$ has a child~$w$ such that $(T,r,\beta)_{w\to v}$ is a tangle structure tree of~$\vS$ if and only if $v$ is not necessary in~$T\!$.\looseness=-1 \end{lemma}

 \begin{proof} Suppose first that $v$ is necessary in~$T$.
-If $v$ has no children, the intended implication holds.
-If $v$ does have a child, $w$~say, there is a leaf $\ell\ge w$ such that $\vs:=\beta(vw)$ is necessary for $\ell$.
-Then $\ell$ is a leaf both of $T$ and of~$T_{w \to v}$.
-By \cref{lem:necessity}, however, $\ell$ is neither an $\F$-tangle leaf nor a forbidden leaf of $T_{w \to v}$.
-Hence $T_{w\to v}$ is not an $\F$-tangle structure tree of $\vS$.
+Let $w$ be any child of~$v$ in~$T$. \COMMENT{} Since $v$ is necessary, there is a leaf $\ell\ge w$ such that $vw$ is necessary for~$\ell$.
+By \cref{lem:edge_contraction}, $T_{w\to v}$ is not a tangle structure tree of~$\vS$.

 Conversely, suppose $v$ is not necessary in $T$.
-Then it has a child $w$ such that $\beta(vw)$ is not necessary for any leaf $\ell \geq w$ in $T$.
-By \cref{lem:necessity}, $T_{w \to v}$ is an $\F$-tangle structure tree of $\vS$. \end{proof}
+Then it has a child $w$ such that $vw$ is not necessary for any leaf $\ell \geq w$ in $T$.
+By \cref{lem:edge_contraction}, $T_{w \to v}$ is a tangle structure tree of~$\vS$. \end{proof}

 A tangle structure tree $(T,r,\beta)$ is called \emph{irreducible} if every node of~$T$ is necessary.
+The following theorem summarizes how tangle structure trees can be contracted and pruned to irreducible trees that inherit many of their properties.
+The statement of the theorem assumes our notational convention that $V(T_{w\to v})\subseteq V(T)$.

-\begin{theorem} Let $\vS$ be a separation system, and let~$\F$ be any set. \COMMENT{} For every $\F$-tangle structure tree~$T$ of $\vS$ there exists an irreducible $\F$-tangle structure tree $T'$ of $\vS$ obtained from $T$ by a sequence $T=T^1, \dots, T^n = T'$ with $T^{i+1} = T^i_{w \to v}$ for suitable nodes $v, w$ of~$T^i$.
+\begin{theorem} Let $\vS$ be a separation system, and let~$\F$ be any set. \COMMENT{} For every $\F$-tangle structure tree~$T$ of~$\vS$ there exists an irreducible $\F$-tangle structure tree $T'$ of~$\vS$ obtained from $T$ by a sequence $T=T^1, \dots, T^n = T'$ with $T^{i+1} = T^i_{w \to v}$ for suitable nodes $v, w$ of~$T^i$.

-The tree~$T'$ imposes the same partial ordering on its node as $T$ does.
-In particular, $T'\!$~is ordered if $T\!$ is.
+The tree~$T'$ imposes the same partial ordering on its node as $T\!$ does. \COMMENT{} In particular, $T'\!$~is ordered if $T\!$ is.
 Its leaves~$\ell$ are also leaves of~$T\!$, and their incident edges in~$T$ are still edges of~$T'\!$.

-Every leaf~$\ell$ of~$T'\!$ is forbidden in~$T'\!$ if and only if it is forbidden in~$T$. \end{theorem}
+The tangle leaves~$\ell$ of~$T'\!$ are precisely those of~$T$. \COMMENT{} Their associated tangles~$\ucl(\beta_\ell)$ are the same in~$T'\!$ as in~$T$.
+The tangle nodes of~$T'$ are precisely those of~$T$.
+A~tangle node~$v$ separates two tangle leaves in~$T'\!$ if and only if it separates them in~$T\!$. \end{theorem}